Tennessee Wage and Hour Attorneys

 It should be noted that this time frame may be extended if the worker quits voluntarily.
 In these situations, the payment can be withheld for up to twenty-one days from the last day of employment.

-Addressing Improper Compensation
+Addressing Improper Compensation in Tennessee

 Improper wage payment can come in many forms.
-Some employers may pay workers “under the table” at less than minimum wage.
+Some employers may pay workers “under the table” at less than the minimum wage.
 Other workplaces may tamper with employee timecards to make it seem like they worked fewer hours.
 No matter the type of wage violation, the employee may report the illegal acts to the Tennessee Department of Labor and Workforce Division of Labor Standards.

 This agency has the power to investigate any wage violation that an employee alleges in the State of Tennessee.
 In addition to any remedy they may provide to the employee, the agency also has the authority to punish the employer.